-Whenever possible, we are always happy to welcome PRE-PLANNED AND ORGANISED VISITS to the Station.
-Should you wish to arrange such a visit with a larger party, for educational purposes or purely interest, then please contact our Lifeboat Visits Officer Martyn Chambers.
+We are very pleased to welcome visitors at any time during the normal station visiting hours (please go to the “Visitor Centre” tab for details of these times.)
+However, we are also more than happy to welcome Larger PRE-PLANNED and ORGANISED VISITS to the Station.
+Should you wish to arrange such a visit with a larger party or group for educational purposes or purely interest, then please contact our Lifeboat Visits Officer Martyn Chambers.
 His details can be found under the CONTACT tab.
-Martyn will be only too pleased to talk you through arranging a group visit while helping you to finalise dates and detail
+Martyn will be only too pleased to talk you through arranging a group visit while helping you to finalise dates and details.

 October 23rd 2019 – Our thanks to the members of Railway Enthusiasts “The Branch Line Society” who visited the station for a guided tour and to present the station a cheque for £188.00 with an additional cash sum of £9.00.
 The Branch Line Society (BLS) is a UK-based voluntary association for railway enthusiasts.
 It is a national organisation and has a membership of nearly 2,000 people.
 Established in 1955 it is widely recognised as Britain’s leading amateur group studying railway infrastructure and the history of the networks.
 It pursues its aims with a news service, mainline, heritage and private rail tours along with visits and also via the production and distribution of publications.
 Sincere thanks to the group for the welcome donation – it was a pleasure to meet you all.